 The world is changing increasingly faster, and it is now VUCA (or even VULCAN; that’s adding Lazy and Noisy to the traditional Volatile, Uncertain, Complex, and Ambiguous).
 Technology, in particular, is growing exponentially in many areas, so it is not surprising that more and more people are starting to worry about all these changes and how they will impact something as important as the nature of work, the workforce, and the workplace.

 When is the future?

 A topic that doesn’t get discussed so often is the timescales of the Future of Work: when is the future?
-By definition, the future could be tomorrow or next week, but when we are talking about the Future of Work, we are talking about longer timescales in which the trends have enough time to enact significant change.
+By definition, the future could be tomorrow or next week, but when we are talking about the Future of Work, we are talking about longer timescales where the trends will have enough time to enact significant change.

-With the current pandemic, economic crisis, the exodus of people working from home, and the acceleration of certain processes, such as the digital transformation of organizations, adoption of e-commerce, and the appearance of new business models, many authors are talking about the Future of Work with a relatively short-term view.
-For them, we will reach the Future of Work when we get to the post-pandemic “new normal.”
+With the recent pandemic, economic crisis, the exodus of people working from home, and the acceleration of certain processes, such as the digital transformation of organisations, adoption of e-commerce, and the appearance of new business models, many authors are talking about the Future of Work with a relatively short-term view.
+For them, the Future of Work means the next couple of years.

 There is no reaching the Future of Work.
 There will always be a future beyond this present, and the talk about the Future of Work and worries about automation date to the times of Elizabeth I at the end of the 16th century.

-Thus, when I talk about the Future of Work, I would define it as the observation of the forces impacting the nature of work, the workers, and the workplaces over the next decade and beyond, to act upon them.
+Thus, when I talk about the Future of Work, I would define it as the observation of the forces impacting the nature of work, the workers, and the workplaces over the next decade and beyond, so we can act upon them.

 2. Why the Future of Work matters